 Also remember that in addition to all-wood versions, side chairs can have finished seats that may be upholstered or caned.
 In some instances, these types of chairs might have upholstered backs as well.
 For the most part though, the actual frame of an antique side chair—with or without arms—won't be covered with fabric.

-Some modern side chairs are more generously upholstered with the exception of the legs.
-These are more comfortable for long periods of sitting, and can have more versatility when used in a living room setting or in other areas of a home in comparison to traditional antique dining chairs like the examples shown here.
+Some modern side chairs are more generously upholstered except for the legs.
+These are more comfortable for long periods of sitting and can have more versatility when used in a living room setting or other areas of a home in comparison to traditional antique dining chairs like the examples shown here.

 01 of 07